Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Temple Stats and Trends

-- The Owls have yet to cover the spread this year when underdogs by 24.5 points or more.
+- This season, the Owls are winless ATS when entering a game as an underdog of 24.5 points or more.

-- Temple's games this year have hit the over on four of eight set point totals (50%).
+- Temple's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- Temple is 2-1 against the spread and 3-0 overall in games when it puts up more than 22.2 points.
+- Temple is 2-1 against the spread and 3-0 overall in games when it scores more than 22.2 points.

 - Temple is 2-1 against the spread and 3-0 overall when the team totals more than 300.7 yards.